-Fermented foods are rich in probiotic bacteria.
-Consuming fermented foods you add beneficial bacteria and enzymes to your overall intestinal flora, hence increasing the health of your gut microbiome and digestive system and enhancing the immune system.
+Fermented Rice are rich in probiotic bacteria.
+Consuming fermented rice you add beneficial bacteria and enzymes to your overall intestinal flora, hence increasing the health of your gut microbiome and digestive system and enhancing the immune system.

 In Fermented rice the lactic acid bacteria break down the anti-nutritional factors in rice resulting in an improved bioavailability of micronutrients and minerals such as iron, potassium and calcium.